The Seven Ravens: Analysis

 This tale, like The Twelve Brothers, The Six Swans, and Brother and Sister, features a woman rescuing her brothers.
 In the era and region in which it was collected, many men were drafted by kings for soldiers, to be sent as mercenaries.
 As a consequence, many men made their daughters their heirs; however, they also exerted more control over them and their marriages.
 The stories have been interpreted as a wish by women for the return of their brothers, freeing them from this control.
 However, the issues of when the stories were collected are unclear, and stories of this type have been found in many other cultures, where this issue can not have inspired them.

 Some folklorists connect this tale to the more general practice of ultimogeniture, in which the youngest child would inherit.

-Commentary

 In the original oral version, there were three, not seven ravens; one study of German folk tales found that of 31 variants collected after the publication of Grimms' Fairy Tales, only two followed the Grimms in having seven ravens.

+Variants

+A variant from Silesia has a boy searching for his lost sister after she's transformed into a dove.

 A Polish variant exists with the name The Seven Raven Brothers, collected from the Płock region.

 Two Slovakian versions exist: one named O sklenenom zámku ("About the glass keyhole"), archived in the Slovak collection named Codexy Revúcke ("Codices of Revúca"), and published version Traja zhavranení bratia ("Three Raven Brothers").

-A Puerto Rican variant exists with the title of "The Seven Crows."
+A Puerto Rican variant, "The Seven Crows," was collected by J. Alden Mason and Aurelio Macedonio Espinosa Sr.

+Georgios A Megas collected another, Greek variant in Folktales of Greece.